MGuard0303/DiCleave/README.md

 <br>

-As we can see, the full-length secondary structure sequence, cleavage pattern sequence, complementary sequence and cleavage pattern secondary structure are located in the 3rd, the 4th, the 6th and the 5th column, respectively.
-Therefore, the `--data_index` parameter should be 2354 (Index of Python starts from 0).
+As we can see, the full-length secondary structure sequence, cleavage pattern sequence, complementary sequence and cleavage pattern secondary structure are located in the 4rd, the 5th, the 7th and the 6th column, respectively.
+Therefore, the `--data_index` parameter should be 3465 (Index of Python starts from 0).

 We use the multiple classification mode of DiCleave: